azistaishan/satimageclassification/README_1.md

+# imageProcessing
+To process images for further analysis.
+Make composite images useful for works such as time series analysis, supervised and unsupervised classification of land

+---
+## Files and Summaries

 <details>
 <summary><b>1. plotGraps.py:</b> <i>The `getGraphs` class facilitates plotting graphs for k-means clustering.
 It allows the plotting of trends for specific cluster IDs or all clusters, offering options for random pixel selection, specifying y-axis range, and saving the generated plots to a designated folder.</i></summary>